Quantum accessible information and classical entropy inequalities: Introduction

 \section{Introduction}

-The problem of accessible information -- the maximal information that can be extracted from measurements over an ensemble of quantum states -- is a basic problem in quantum information and communication theory, coming back to its origin, and important in particular for applications in quantum cryptography, see e.g. the survey \cite{obzor}.
+The problem of accessible information -- the maximal information that can be extracted from measurements over an ensemble of quantum states -- is a basic problem in quantum information and communication theory, coming back to its origin, see e.g. \cite{jma1}, \cite{obzor}, \cite{jozsa}, \cite{hkron}, and important in particular for applications in quantum cryptography.
 The problem was solved in some special (notably, symmetric) cases but in general remains open.
-In section (\ref{aopt}) of this paper we describe a general approach following \cite{ljm} which gives a criterion for optimality and ties up the problem with entropy inequalities -- the tight lower bounds for the classical Shannon information.
+In section (\ref{aopt}) of this paper we describe a general approach following \cite{ljm} which gives a criterion for optimality and ties up the problem with \textit{entropy inequalities} -- the tight lower bounds for the classical Shannon entropy.
 It turns out that the optimality criterion when applied to specific ensembles of states leads to new nontrivial entropy inequalities that are discrete \textquotedblleft distant relatives\textquotedblright\ of the famous log-Sobolev inequality, as explained in section \ref{sec:two}.

-In this light, the conjecture of an information-optimal measurement for an ensemble of equiprobable equiangular states -- \textit{quantum pyramid}, formulated and numerically substantiated by Englert and \v{R}eh\'{a}\v{c}ek in \cite {eng} -- is reconsidered in section \ref{sec:multi} of the present paper.
-In the case of \textit{acute} pyramids the corresponding parametric family of entropy inequalities (\ref {basic}) is proposed in subsections \ref{conj}-\ref{acute}.
+In this light, the conjecture of an information-optimal measurement for an ensemble of equiprobable equiangular states -- \textit{quantum pyramid}, formulated and numerically substantiated by Englert and \v{R}eh\'{a}\v{c}ek in \cite{eng} -- is reconsidered in section \ref{sec:multi} of the present paper.
+In the case of \textit{acute} pyramids the corresponding parametric family of entropy inequalities (\ref{basic}) is proposed in subsections \ref {conj}-\ref{acute}.
 The inequalities suggest the new tight lower bounds for the Shannon entropy of a discrete probability distribution as compared e.g. to the known bound from \cite{moser}, theorem 3.11.

 In the subsection \ref{obtus} the case of \textit{obtuse} pyramids is considered to get further insight and to formulate the hypotheses concerning the corresponding entropy inequalities (\ref{basic2}), (\ref{ineqz}).
-Our approach allows also to derive the nonlinear equations (\ref {eqt1}) (resp. (\ref{eqt2})) serving to determine the critical values of the parameter $t$ of the optimal observable corresponding to transition from moderately to strongly acute (resp, obtuse) pyramids.
+Our approach allows also to derive the nonlinear equations (\ref{eqt1}) (resp. ( \ref{eqt2})) serving to determine the critical values of the parameter $t$ of the optimal observable corresponding to transition from moderately to strongly acute (resp, obtuse) pyramids.